25 Travel Safety Tips (Digital Online Security and Offline Security)

 #24.
 Don’t flaunt your valuables

 Besides avoiding looking vulnerable, you should also try to avoid looking rich.
 Don’t wear expensive items like a fancy watch or jewelry.
-The same goes for clothes: budget, sport-style items are more comfortable for travelling anyway.
+The same goes for clothes: budget, sport-style items are more comfortable for traveling anyway.
 Also, try not to flaunt your cash either.
 When you buy something with cash, remove the appropriate amount from your wallet discreetly.
 If you notice someone staring, be on your guard.

 #25.
 Keep copies of your documents